7 Tips For Cleaning Out Your Closet and Getting the Most Cash For You Clothes

 1. Local Women's Center

-2. Local Vet's Center
+2. Local Veteran's Center

 3. If you're in Nashville, Nashville Rescue Mission is amazing and always in need of clothes, blankets, canned foods, etc. They distribute to people all over the city that are in need!